LinkedIn is all about authority, credibility and building relationships.

 As a final step, interactions are highly important on LinkedIn.
 As you can see, most actions, like asking for an introduction, require a previous relationship with your connection if you want to get good results.

 There is no point asking for somebody you’ve never spoken to before to introduce you to one of their contacts.

-So start interacting with your connections as soon as possible – by helping, talking, sharing, inviting them to have a have a coffee, meet them at an event, etc.
+So start interacting with your connections as soon as possible – by helping, talking, sharing, inviting them to have a coffee, meet them at an event, etc.

-I’m sure these tips will help you to improve your SSI and your overall success on LinkedIn.
+I’m sure these tips will help you to improve your LinkedIn social selling index and your overall success on LinkedIn.

-Please share your questions and current SSI results with me in the comments section below!
+Please share your questions and current LinkedIn SSI results with me in the comments section below!